-- 1. An Order providing the following relief: - (a) if necessary, abridging the time for service of this Notice of Motion and the Responding Motion Record and dispensing with service on any person other than those served; - (b) if necessary, leave to bring this Motion; - (c) appointing Tyr LLP as representative counsel for the Future Tobacco Harm Stakeholders (the "FTH Stakeholders"), as described in detail below, on terms set out in the proposed FTH Representation Order (the "Draft Order"); and - (d) such further and other relief as this Court may deem just.
+- 1. An Order providing the following relief: - (a) Leave to bring a motion appointing Tyr LLP as representative counsel for the Future Tobacco Harm Stakeholders (the "FTH Stakeholders"), as described in detail below, on terms set out in the proposed FTH Representation Order (the "Draft Order"); and - (b) such further and other relief as this Court may deem just.